rom-rb/rom-rb.org/source/doc-pages/learn/adapters/kafka.md

 ROM supports [Apache Kafka][kafka] via [rom-kafka][rom-kafka] adapter, that is built on top of the [poseidon][poseidon] ruby driver.

-*Before v0.0.1 the adapter is still in alpha/beta.
+*Before v0.1.0 the adapter is still in alpha.
 If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom][rom-gitter] and report issues [on github][rom-kafka].*

 ## Intro